GTN-Quebec/lom2mlr/documentation.md

 ##### Multiple organizations

 It is possible for a vCard to associate multiple organizations with a single person, using the vCard grouping mechanism.
-This was considered out of scope, but in theory we should have:

     :::xml
     <lifeCycle>